Emma’s “Three Ts” for Reducing Pressure

 If I were baking these cookies as a gift or to share at an event, the pressure would be *on.*

-I’d be so focused on making the best cookies that no matter how they turned out I’d be disappointed.
+I’d be so focused on making the best cookies that no matter how they turned out I might be disappointed.

 Since the world of academia can often feel like its own pressure cooker, I’d like to share my Three Ts for Reducing Pressure (applied to academics)